fusionpbx/fusionpbx-docs/source/applications_optional/xmpp.rst

 Enable XMPP
 ############

-| XMPP Manager is an optional menu item.
-In order to have the option for XMPP Manager there are a few step to take to enble XMPP.
 |

 | XMPP manager is used to configure client side XMPP profiles.
 It can be used as a client to register to make and receive call with Google Talk or other XMPP servers.